They Don't Know (Kirsty MacColl song): Tracey Ullman version

 In October 1983, Tracey Ullman reached number two on the UK Singles Chart with her recording of "They Don't Know" for Stiff Records; the track was included on Ullman's debut album You Broke My Heart in 17 Places.
 "They Don't Know" was ranked at number 23 on the year-end tally of UK chart singles and afforded Ullman a number-one hit in Ireland for two weeks, and it spent nine weeks at number one in Norway.

 Well known in the UK as an actress/comedienne, Ullman had had a top-10 hit with her debut single "Breakaway".
 Pete Waterman, whose Loose End Productions had recently provided Stiff hit singles with the Belle Stars, suggested to his friend Kirsty MacColl that she pitch her composition "They Don't Know" for Ullman to record as her second single.

 The production of Ullman's "They Don't Know" was credited to Peter Collins, Waterman's Loose Ends partner.
 Waterman honed the track, including having MacColl and Rosemary Robinson (the wife of Stiff Records president Dave Robinson) "add Shangri-La-type backing vocals", in Waterman's words, and having MacColl reprise her original "bay-bee” to intro the third verse (as Ullman had a limited high-end range).

-MTV cofounder Robert Pittman saw the video made to promote Ullman's "They Don't Know", and despite Ullman having nil exposure in the U.S., Pittman invited her to be a guest MTV VJ for the week of February 13–18, 1984.
+MTV cofounder Robert Pittman saw the video made to promote Ullman's "They Don't Know", and despite Ullman having nil exposure in the US, Pittman invited her to be a guest MTV VJ for the week of 13–18 February 1984.
 The resultant positive response caused MCA Records to rush-release "They Don't Know" as Ullman's debut US single, which eventually reached number eight on the Billboard Hot 100 and number 11 on the Adult Contemporary.

-"They Don't Know" was Ullman's only Top 40 hit in the U.S. Although she had three more entries in the UK Top 30 – including the top-10 hit "Move Over Darling" – Ullman, when asked in a 2017 Guardian interview "If you could edit your past, what would you change?", said: "I would have stopped making records after 'They Don’t Know'."
+"They Don't Know" was Ullman's only Top 40 hit in the US Although she had three more entries in the UK Top 30 – including the top-10 hit "Move Over Darling" – Ullman, when asked in a 2017 Guardian interview "If you could edit your past, what would you change?", said: "I would have stopped making records after 'They Don’t Know'."

 In 1997, "They Don't Know" became the theme song for the final three seasons of Ullman's HBO television series Tracey Takes On....
-The Ullman version was used as the theme for the opening credits of Our Nixon, a 2013 documentary about U.S. President Richard Nixon.
+The Ullman version was used as the theme for the opening credits of Our Nixon, a 2013 documentary about US President Richard Nixon.

 Ullman sang the song in 2002 at a memorial tribute concert for MacColl, who was killed in a boating accident in December 2000.
 It was Ullman's first public singing performance in nearly 20 years.